articles

 Author

-As a Western woman who married a Chinese man, quite a few of us had to realize early in the relationship that the man had a somewhat unhealthy connection with his mother.
+As a Western woman who married (and later divorced) a Chinese man, I, along with many others, discovered early in the relationship that my ex-husband had an unhealthy connection with his mother.

-Both my former mother-in-law and my Chinese ex-husband have parentified my children and use them as replacements for a partner.
-Decisions that shouldn’t be made by my children are often forced on them, either by my ex-husband or my former mother-in-law.
+Both my former mother-in-law and Chinese ex-husband parentified my children, using them as replacements for a partner.
+Decisions that should not involve children were often forced upon them by either my ex-husband or his mother.
+This unhealthy dynamic—where children become emotional stand-ins for parents—can continue into adulthood, creating enmeshed relationships.

 When these parentified children grow up, they will often still be replacements for their parents’ partners.
 We may see this happen in relationships between fathers and their sons, or we may find it in relationships between mothers and their sons (and with their daughters).